-Kopytka are potato dumplings that could be called the Polish version of Italian Gnocchi.
-The two dishes are very similar in all ways except the toppings.
+Kopytka are Polish potato dumplings that could be called Poland’s version of Italian Gnocchi.
+The two dishes are very similar in all ways except for their toppings.

 If you are familiar with Italian Gnocchi, you are actually familiar with Kopytka too, because the ingredients and method for making them are the same.
 (Basically, a potato, egg, and flour boiled dumpling.)